Guides

 Cards and banks that do not allow points earn for ATO transactions include (but are not limited to):

-- ANZ Rewards & Frequent Flyer, Bank of Melbourne, BankSA, Citi (and Citi-managed cards, including Virgin Money, CUA and Diners), CommBank (personal cards), HSBC, Jetstar Mastercard, Macquarie Platinum/Hilton, NAB (personal cards), Qudos Bank, St.George and Woolworths Money and most others.
+- ANZ Rewards & Frequent Flyer, Bank of Melbourne, Bank of Queensland, BankSA, CommBank (personal cards), HSBC, Macquarie, NAB (personal cards, Citi-branded cards and white label products including Qantas Money and Virgin Money), Qudos Bank, St.George and most others.

 Caveats and disclaimers

-- Do your own research by reading the credit card and rewards program PDS documents, asking the relevant bank and comparing your research with other online sources.
+- Do your own research by reading the credit card and rewards program T&C documents, asking the relevant bank and comparing your research with other online sources.

 - There are legitimate reasons for having to pay the ATO as either a personal entity or as a business entity.
 Many banks prohibit unreasonable amounts of business transactions on personal cards.
 We have tried to note the relevant terms and conditions of different bank rewards programs below.

-- We recommend considering a specific business credit card that explicitly permits points earn at the ATO if you have a high volume of business-related transactions.
+- We suggest considering a specific business credit card that explicitly permits points earn at the ATO if you have a high volume of business-related transactions.

-- Any advice in this guide is general advice only and does not consider any of your personal circumstances and existing banking relationships/products.
+- Information in this guide is not provided as, or intended as, personal financial advice.
+Information presented is general in nature and does not consider any of your personal circumstances, financial objectives, business suitability for tax deductions or existing banking relationships/products.

 - Things can change – check the date at the top of this guide to see when it was last updated.